Free HOA Guide · No Email Required

 ☂ Does your association have umbrella coverage — and is the limit adequate?

 General liability policies typically max out at $1–$2 million per occurrence.
 A serious injury at the pool, a playground accident, or a wrongful death claim in a parking garage can easily exceed that.
 Umbrella coverage sits on top of your GL and auto policies, providing an additional $1–$10 million in protection.
-It’s remarkably affordable for the protection it provides, yet many associations skip it entirely.
+Umbrella coverage adds limits at a meaningfully small premium relative to the excess exposure it covers.
+The question worth asking isn’t what it costs — it’s whether your total liability stack equals at least your association’s total assets plus one year’s operating budget.

 How to fix this: Your umbrella limit should equal at least your total assets plus one year’s operating budget.
 Associations with pools, gyms, or playgrounds should add an extra $1–2 million.